awsdocs/amazon-cloudwatch-user-guide/doc_source/add_old_metrics_to_graph.md

    [ "AWS/EBS", "VolumeReadOps", "VolumeId", "vol-1234567890abcdef0" ]
    ```

-1. Add a comma after the end bracket if there is not already one, and then add a similar bracketed section after the comma\.
-In this new section, specify the namespace, metric name, and any necessary dimensions of the metric you are adding to the graph\.
-The following is an example:
+1. Add a comma after the end bracket if there isn't already one and then add a similar bracketed section after the comma\.
+In this new section, specify the namespace, metric name, and any necessary dimensions of the metric that you're adding to the graph\.
+The following is an example\.

    ```
    [ "AWS/EBS", "VolumeReadOps", "VolumeId", "vol-1234567890abcdef0" ],